whamsy/biblioteca-italiana/README.md

 ### Instructions to Reproduce Results

 This section is a general outline on how to execute the text processing pipeline.
+While we have made every effort to keep the repo completely reproducible, due to the modularity of the code, you are free to execute them in your own environment.
+These intructions are a guide on the primary parameters you may want to change in this case.

 More detailed instructions and explanations are included as comments in each individual notebook.

 1. **NOTEBOOK 3**
     * Change the source image path.
     * Change the destination folder path.
     * Run all cells (-- we have included two demos in this notebook, running the set of commands once is sufficient).
     * Characters from the image will be extracted to the folder specified.
-2. **NOTEBOOK 4**
+2. **NOTEBOOK 4A**
+    * Change the source folder if you wish to retrain the model.
+3. **NOTEBOOK 4B**
-    * Change the source to the folder
+    *  Change the source folder path to the one with extracted characters
-    * and destination directory paths in notebook 4 and execute. -------EDIT---This will generate the output of predicted letters by line in the chosen folder.--------
+    * Change the destination directory paths if required and execute.
+    * Get the output of predicted letters by line in the chosen folder.
+4. **NOTEBOOK 5**
+    * Change the source file path depending on which corpus you wish to use.
+    * Change the source file path for the letters to be segmented.
+    * Run the segmentation.
-3. Change the source file path and destination folder path for module 5.
-This will generate the output of predicted words as a '.txt' file in the chosen folder.
-This is the final output.
+    * Change the destination folder path to get the output of predicted words as a '.txt' file in the chosen folder.
+    * This is the final output.

 ### Model Pipeline